Naoko Ikeda • Kanade

 I recently reviewed their Accent on William Gillock compendium and Jason Sifford’s Keybop series, and in this review I turn to another of their leading names, the Japanese composer Naoko Ikeda, whose music has met with considerable popularity in the States already, and is now gaining long-overdue attention here in the UK.

 Ikeda’s extensive back catalogue includes many individually published pieces as well as several collections, a couple of which I picked up last year.
-I will be looking at her back catalogue in a future article, but for now I am turning to the recently published Aya, “10 Introspective Pieces for Piano Solo”.
+I plan to explore her back catalogue, but for now I am turning to the recently published Aya, “10 Introspective Pieces for Piano Solo”.

 The book is suitable for intermediate players (I would suggest around UK Grade 4-5 level), and is a superbly rewarding discovery…